tuckerrc/pyscripts/README.md

 pyscripts
 =========

-Various Python scripts for working with waterqualitydata.us data sets.
+Various Python scripts for working with data sets from waterqualitydata.us.